Earning Your Master of IP Management & Markets Degree

-The IPMM program can be completed at our Chicago, Illinois campus with about 10 months of full-time study (30 credit hours) starting in August of each year and running until the following June.
+The IPMM program is primarily a residential program and can be completed at our Chicago, Illinois campus with about 10 months of full-time study (30 credit hours) starting in August of each year through the following June.

-Course work in the Programtracks the life cycle of intellectual property from its inception to full exploitation.
+Course work in the IPMM Program tracks the life cycle of intellectual property from its inception to full exploitation.
 Courses include doctrinal as well as skills instruction and practice with real-world problems and real-world solutions.
-Each class includes the practical application of skills, a new course is focused entirely on IP Analytics.
+Each class includes the practical application of skills and a new course is focused entirely on IP Analytics.
 For non-technologists, we offer course work designed to build confidence in working with researchers and others who create the IP we focus on.

 Electives covering basic instruction in the fields of engineering, law and business provide you with an opportunity to enhance or augment your prior education or business experiences.
 During the program, you'll collaborate with other students as a cohort, drawing upon each other's experiences and ideas.

 Instructional teams are drawn from five IIT colleges as well as from the world of IP practitioners.
 Your classes will also draw instructors from at least two disciplines.

 Illinois Tech and Chicago-Kent College of Law offer several additional programs that may be of interest to you: